• Skip to main content

 Bake, Cool & Serve

 1. Bake until golden.
-Place on the middle of your oven's center rack and bake at 350ºF (175ºC) for 1 hour then check the color of your baked bread.
-If the top of your bread loaf is getting too dark, cover it with aluminum foil to keep from browning too deeply.
+Place on the middle of your oven's center rack and bake at 350ºF (175ºC) for 1 hour, then check the color of your baked bread.
+If the top of your bread loaf is getting too dark, cover it with aluminum foil to keep it from browning too deeply.

 3. Cool.
 Allow the bread to cool fully on a wire cooling rack before slicing and serving.